-Based on the Korean Traditional Performing Arts Association (KTPAA), Sounds of Korea consists of a dance troupe, an instrumental chamber ensemble and a percussion ensemble.
-The repertoire of Sounds of Korea has a variety in styles and settings, from classical court music and dance traditions, to theatrical masked dances, popular narrative vocal arts, solo instrumental folk genres as well as the percussion music and dances of farmers.
+Sounds of Korea is part of the New York-based Korean Performing Arts Center (KPAC), consisting of a dance troupe, an instrumental chamber ensemble and a percussion ensemble.
+Korean performance art spans a wide range of styles and settings, from classical court music and theatrical masked dance, to popular story-telling songs, drama, popular narrative vocal arts, solo instrumental folk genres, as well as the percussion music and dances of farmers.
 Their artistic emphasis is on the subtle grace and beauty found in Korean traditional dances in which the dancers with powerful, yet delicate, gestures and movements reveal a unique aesthetic beauty.